davebraze/david-braze/content/post/ztub-standard-test-scores/index.md

 This is a stub for a blog post on the nature of standardized test scores.

+* Types of standardized scores
-* What are standard scores?
+  * standard scores
-  * How are they derived?
+  * stanines
+  * age-equivalent & grade-equivalent scores (and their problems)

 * Normative samples.
+  * Is the normative sample a reasonable one in general?
+  * Is the normative sample "close enough" to whomever *you* are testing?
+  * What happens when the normative sample goes stale?

-* What are they used for?
+* What are the various types of standardized scores used for?
   * In assessing individuals: e.g. PPVT
   * In aggregate: state tests

-* What happens when the normative sample goes stale?